Psychic-Heart/Digital-Clock/README.md

 # Digital-Clock
-It is clock depicting real time.You can use it to check the time.
+It is digital clock depicting real time.You can use it to check the time.